Methane chimney

-A methane chimney or gas chimney is a rising column of natural gas, mainly methane within a water or sediment column.
+A methane chimney or gas chimney is a rising column of natural gas, mainly methane, within a water or sediment column.
 The contrast in physical properties between the gas phase and the surrounding water makes such chimneys visible in oceanographic and geophysical data.
 In some cases, gas bubbles released at the seafloor may dissolve before they reach the ocean surface, but the increased hydrocarbon concentration may still be measured by chemical oceanographic techniques.

 Identification

-In some locations along Russia’s northern coast, methane rising from the sea floor to the surface has caused the sea to foam.
+In some locations along Russia's northern coast, methane rising from the sea floor to the surface has caused the sea to foam.
 However, most methane chimneys do not produce such visible signs at the sea surface.
 Instead, plumes are identified by a combination of chemical and physical oceanographic and geologic data.
 Plumes of methane bubbles, whether in the water column or subseafloor sediments, have lower density and sound speed than the surrounding water.
 As such, these plumes can be imaged by a variety of acoustic techniques, including seismic reflection data and conventional fishfinders.
-Dissolved methane is usually identified through widespread chemical analysis of water samples, including gas chromatography of gasses extracted from the headspace of seawater samples taken at depth (headspace is the space above a sample in a sealed container, which forms as higher temperature and lower pressure allows gasses to come out of solution).
+Dissolved methane is usually identified through widespread chemical analysis of water samples, including chromatography of gasses extracted from the headspace of seawater samples taken at depth (headspace is the space above a sample in a sealed container, which forms as higher temperature and lower pressure allows gasses to come out of solution).
 Continuous measurements of methane concentration in seawater can be made by underway ships using cavity ring-down spectroscopy.

 Association with climate change

 Large deposits of frozen methane, when thawing, release gas into the environment.
-In cases of sub-sea permafrost, the methane gas may be dissolved in the seawater before reaching the surface.
-However, in a number of sites around the world, these methane chimneys release the gas directly into the atmosphere, contributing to global warming.
+In cases of sub-sea permafrost, the methane gas may be dissolved in the seawater before reaching the surface; however, in a number of sites around the world, these methane chimneys release the gas directly into the atmosphere, contributing to global warming.
 Research teams in the Arctic measured concentrations of methane to be the highest ever recorded in the summertime.
 The thawing underwater permafrost is affecting methane release in two ways: thawing organic matter trapped in the permafrost releases methane and carbon dioxide as it decomposes, and methane in gas or solid form beneath the thawing permafrost seeps up through the now-soft soil and escapes into the atmosphere.
-In part of a project called the International Siberian Shelf Study that looked at arctic methane emissions, scientists discovered that methane concentrations released from subsea chimneys and seeps were often 100 times higher than background levels, and methane gas has 20 times the heat-trapping capabilities as carbon dioxide.
+In part of the International Siberian Shelf Study, which looked at arctic methane emissions, scientists discovered that methane concentrations released from subsea chimneys and seeps were often 100 times higher than background levels, and methane gas has 20 times the heat-trapping capabilities as carbon dioxide.